dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 Generating a zooming destination move from a zooming vector move is a possible Zooming Move Processing step, see above.

-This example move vector and target are used to illustrate the processing.
+This example vector move and target are used to illustrate the processing.

 Object      | Attribute            | Original Value
 ------------|----------------------|---------------
 Target      | Front position       | 100
 Target      | Lateral centre       | 200
 Target      | Lateral size         | 150
-Move vector | Sequential component | -30
+Vector move | Sequential component | -30
-Move vector | Lateral component    | -20
+Vector move | Lateral component    | -20

 Add the vector's sequential and lateral components to the target's front position and lateral centre to generate destination values.